 - though the crime rate in Hawaii is low visitors should be as cautious as they would be at any other destination.
 Do not lock valuables in your vehicle.
 If you must, pack items out of sight before parking.

 - Please make sure to clean up after yourself.

-Take your snorkel gear and you can spend hours under water swimming between fish in every color of the rainbow.
-If you like playing in the waves, why not go body surfing or take along a bodyboard or surfboard?
+Take your snorkel gear and spend your time under water swimming between fish in every color of the rainbow.
+The waters around the big island are teaming with beautiful life, make sure not to miss it!
+Read more on snorkeling and buying or renting gear.
+If you like playing in the waves, why not go body surfing or take along a bodyboard, SUP board or surfboard?

 You will never have to get bored on the beach – even if you travel in a big group!
 If you are not the sun worshiper your travel companion is, bring a book (any of the books on our list of 18 books to read on Hawaiʻi would be a good fit), good food and drinks, snorkel gear, or whatever you enjoy doing, and do your thing.

 Beaches on the Big Island are gorgeous, but ask any resident and they will tell you that our beaches here are “mwah” and that you should go to Maui or Oʻahu to enjoy the beach.
 Ignore those people!
 All our beaches are unique, and we promise you that you will also find paradise-like beaches on Kauaʻi or the Big Island.

 Have a look at our other beach guides to get to know our favorite beaches in Hawaiʻi: